PAFoley/Resume/README.md

 # Resume

 PAUL FOLEY
+1-250-508-6634
 paul.foley@shaw.ca

 PROFILE SUMMARY

-Analytics-driven software developer with experience in computational modeling, mathematics, and statistics, eager to apply my education and work experience towards a meaningful role.
+Data Analyst with experience in computational modelling, statistics, data analysis, mathematics, and physics who is looking to create tools that make the future brighter and simpler for everyone.

 TECHNICAL SKILLS

-Expert-level Python
+Experience with C, R, and Python
-Experience with Matplotlib, NumPy, SciPy
+Familiar with NumPy & SciPy
-Various statistical and deep learning techniques
+Knowledge of various statistical techniques
+Up-to-date on artificial intelligence concepts omfortable with Excel and Microsoft Office

 PROFESSIONAL SKILLS
 Problem-solving & adaptable
 Collaboration & teamwork
  Agile & Scrum certified
+Insight regarding the full development cycle
+Confident presenter & leader

 EDUCATION
 MSc.
 Physics
-University of Ottawa - May 2023
+University of Ottawa

-Studied nonlinear dynamics, statistics, and computational dynamics where I gained tools for handling chaotic systems, large sets of data, and deep learning networks.

-Developed a computational network of neurons in Python to investigate how heterogeneity interacts with seizure-prone networks, available at: https://github.com/PAFoley/MSCThesis
+Was a Teacher’s Assistant for multiple courses, which included leading discussion sessions and workshops to provide additional support to those who needed it.
 Attended and led weekly lab meetings, broadening my team and leadership skills.

-Was a Teacher’s Assistant for multiple courses, which included grading and additional support for students.
+Studied statistics, computational and nonlinear dynamics where I gained tools for handling chaotic systems, large sets of data, and deep learning networks.
+Developed a computational network of neurons to investigate seizure-prone networks, with code available at: https://github.com/PAFoley/MSCThesis
+While it was previously known that increasing cellular heterogeneity increases the neuronal firing rate, determined that entrainment must be broken before this occurs.
+May 2023

 BSc.
 Theoretical Physics, with Honours
-University of Guelph - June 2019
+University of Guelph

-Gained experience in numerous mathematical and statistical techniques which fastened my ability to solve related problems.
+Gained experience in numerous mathematical, computational, and statistical techniques which fastened my ability to solve related problems.

-Refined my understanding of code by practicing diverse problems which improved my problem-solving and adaptability skills.
+Published a scientific analysis focused on platypus milk in the local newspaper, which was initially required for a science communication course.
+Previously held the Guinness World Record for largest elephant toothpaste as part of outreach with the Physics Club.
+June 2019

 WORK EXPERIENCE
+Mobile Sales - Best Buy
+November 2023 - Current
+Obtained tangible experience by assisting customers with a wide array of problems and by answering many different questions.
+​​​​​​​

-Software Tester ADGA August 2019 – September 2020
+Software Tester - ADGA
+August 2019 – September 2020

-Procured an understanding of the software development pipeline by actively assisting other team members outside of testing.
+Procured an understanding of the software development pipeline and the full development cycle by actively assisting other team members outside of testing.

-Implemented both manual and automated test cases for various pieces of software which enhanced my understanding of command and control concepts.
+Implemented both manual and automated test cases for various pieces of software which enhanced my understanding of command-and-control concepts.

-Manual Laborer Lonsdale Grove May 2018 – August 2018

-Obtained tangible experience by assisting in property maintenance which included landscaping, construction, tiling, and roofing.

-Provided support to customers wherever it was needed, allowing for interaction with a wide range of people.

-References

- Jérémie Lefebvre, Master’s Advisor Ottawa, ON, Canada Work: (613) 562-5800 x4577

- Paul Cooper, ADGA Supervisor Ottawa, ON, Canada Personal: (613) 222-1957

- Christian Schultz-Nielsen, Teacher Guelph, ON, Canada Work: (519) 824-4120 x56618
+Worked firsthand with client representatives to ensure the product matched the requirements, and had the quality-of-life features, for those who would use it.